JapherS/Self-Navigating-Agent/README.md

 ## Implementation and Environment
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A racing car environment that is implemented by using Pygame (Pete, 2011) and OpenAI Gym (Brockman et al., 2016), which are popular Python libraries for coding video games and setting up the environment, were used as framework in the current project.
 The project was written in Python and structured into modularized file:
-  - Game.py: This class contains the main game and the logic of training the reinforcement learning agent.
+  - ***Game.py***: This class contains the main game and the logic of training the reinforcement learning agent.
-  - QLearning.py and SARSA.py: These two classes represent the functions/components that make up a Q-learning agent and a SARSA agent (e.g., update the q-table and choose the next action based on the values from the q-table).
+  - ***QLearning.py*** and ***SARSA.py***: These two classes represent the functions/components that make up a Q-learning agent and a SARSA agent (e.g., update the q-table and choose the next action based on the values from the q-table).
-  - The folder gym_race.env contains all the environment-related files and the following information/functions:
+  - The folder ***gym_race.env*** contains all the environment-related files and the following information/functions:
     - Many attributes that fully define a car’s state, such as angle, position, speed, and the status of whether the car has crashed on the side of the track.
     - Usage of PyGame library to create the game UI.
     - Utility functions such as between-points calculation and reward evaluation.